NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 We use either the regular Lambertian reflectance model, or the Lunar-Lambertian model :cite:`mcewen1991photometric`, more specifically as given in :cite:`lohse2006derivation` (equations (3) and (4)).
 Also supported is the Hapke model, :cite:`johnson2006spectrophotometric`, :cite:`fernando2013surface`, :cite:`hapke2008bidirectional`, :cite:`hapke1993opposition`.
 Custom values for the coefficients of these models can be passed to the program.

+It is important to note that the default Lunar-Lambertian model may not be the right choice for other planetary bodies, hence some research may be needed to decide the correct model for your application.

 It is important to note that the default Lunar-Lambertian model may not be the right choice for other planetary bodies, hence some